danielneil/Smart-Worm-Habitat/research/bin-design.md

 <img src="https://github.com/danielneil/Smart-Worm-Bin/blob/main/images/cf-bin-grate.jpg?raw=true">
 </p>

+## The Breaker Bar's Winch

-This cutting bar is powered electrically, hydraulically, or through the use of a manual winch for smaller systems.
+This breaker bar is pulled by a electrically or hydraulically powered winch .

 Ideally, the breaker bar can be "raised" or "lowered" several inches, to increase the size of the "cut".

 Rectangle Prism Calculations ( Worm Bin )